jaylin94/osu-2019-hackathon-et-ml-kb-jl/README.md

 # Out of Thyme!

 Out of Thyme! was created as a project for the OSU 2019 Summer Hackathon with the theme being "Time".
 We wanted to create a web application for cooking that made the actual execution of a recipe easier.
 To save each user time, the recipe directions would display in an easy-to-manage list, and timers would be set automatically for the user.
-Although the app is not completely finished, it is presented today as a prototype that represents the core of our main ideas.
-We hope you enjoy this concept!

 ## Features